Consumer Bill of Rights Regarding Tax Preparers

 - An itemized receipt listing the individual cost of each service provided and each form prepared for you.
 The receipt must list the address and phone number where you can contact the tax preparer throughout the year.

-- Your personal papers returned to you upon request when your tax return is filed or given to you to file (unless the tax preparer is specifically permitted to keep such papers under New York State law).
+- Your personal papers returned to you upon request at the time your tax return is filed or given to you to file (unless the tax preparer is specifically permitted to keep such papers under New York State law).

 It is illegal for a tax preparer to: